otatebe/chfs/doc/chfsctl.1.md

 : specifies a hostfile.

 -m mount_directory
 : specifies a mount directory.
-When chfsctl start is executed multiple times with -A option, -m option should be specified at the last execution of chfsctl start.
+When chfsctl start is executed multiple times with -A option, -m and -M options should be specified at every execution except the last execution of chfsctl start.
+For the last execution, only -m option is specified without -M option.

 -M
 : do not mount